LuckyHyena/DnD/tomb_of_annihilation/player_notes/dramatis_personae.md

 A loose coalition of Sword Coast cities, lords, and merchants working together to defend civilization, keep the peace, and maintain stability in the face of the incredible powers and forces that wreak havoc across Faerûn.
 Lords' Alliance members are usually concerned with events in the Sword Coast area, [significantly North](introduction.md#welcome-to-chult) of Chult, but the various Lords maintain [agents and spies](https://dnd.wizards.com/dungeons-and-dragons/story/faction/lordsalliance) almost everywhere in Faerûn.

 > ## Tsaubra McGee
-> Tsaubra McGee is a golden dragonborn, an honorably-retired paladin, and a popular _master_ in Port Nyanzaru's [dyers' guild](Port_Nyanzaru.md#market-ward).
+> Tsaubra McGee is a golden dragonborn, an honorably-retired paladin, and a popular dyemaster in Port Nyanzaru's [dyers' guild](Port_Nyanzaru.md#market-ward).
 Tsaubra's work selling and managing large dying jobs gives him access to people and places all over the city, and the _stingblade_ is able to spy for the Open Lord of Waterdeep while throwing suspicion off his behavior with either the excuse of gathering info for future guild work, or explaining it away as a part of his well-publicized artistic eccentricity.
 Tsaubra used to own and race a triceratops, but he's now trying to keep a lower profile: he can still be found in the crowd most tenth-days carousing and gambling on the races.
 >
 > ![Tsaubra McGee](images/Tsaubra%20Mcgee.jpeg)